jwebmeister/A3addons_jw/CFPconfig_jw/addons/stingerfixCFP_jw/README.md

 # stingerfixCFP_jw

-Fixed loadout of Taliban AA unit, it had the FIM-92F Stinger but not the magazine.
+Fixed loadout of infantry AA units, re-enabling AI's ability to fire the FIM-92 Stinger.
+They had the FIM-92F Stinger but not its magazine.

 --